Tidal perturbations of an extreme mass ratio inspiral around a Kerr black hole: Secular dynamics in tidally deformed Kerr spacetime

 Performing the secular average of the Hamiltonian to first order in the tidal perturbation yields

 where

 is a dimensionless perturbative parameter encoding information about the tidal environment~\cite{Yang:2017aht, Camilloni:2023rra, Grilli:2024fds}.
+For completeness, and to assess the regime of validity of our perturbative treatment, we provide analytical and numerical estimates of the magnitude of $\eta$ in App.~\ref{app:eta_estimate}.
 We note that, although some components of the metric perturbation depend on the magnetic tidal scalar $\mathcal{B}^{\rm q}$, even after the averaging procedure, these components do not contribute to the Hamiltonian.
 As a result, any dependence on $\langle \mathcal{B}^{\rm q} \rangle$ drops out.

 The unperturbed averaged Hamiltonian reads

 while the first-order correction in $\eta$ is given by

 In the zero-spin limit $a=0$, Eqs.~\eqref{eq:H0_averaged} and \eqref{eq:H1_averaged} reproduce the results obtained in Refs.~\cite{Yang:2017aht, Camilloni:2023rra} for a tidally deformed Schwarzschild spacetime.